cbitstech/PG2CSV/readme.md

 ```python
 <ATTRIBUTE 1>,<ATTRIBUTE 2>,...,<ATTRIBUTE N>
 ```
  These are the attributes of a probe that you want to query from.
-For example, for the GPS location probe, you might use 'latitude,longitude' as attributes.
+For example, for the GPS location probe, you might use *latitude,longitude* as attributes.

 **Column 4**: Timestamp source: This determines the name of the table in the database that will be used as the source of timestamps.
 These timestamps will be written to TSV files as well.
 For most probes, this is just *timestamp*.
 However, for some physical sensor probes, it is *EVENT_TIMESTAMP*.
 Check Purple Robot documentation for details.